KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Image Augmentation
 The authors of SSD stated that data augmentation, like in many other deep learning applications, has been crucial to teach the network to become more robust to various object sizes in the input.
 To this end, they generated additional training examples with patches of the original image at different IoU ratios (e.g. 0.1, 0.3, 0.5, etc.) and random patches as well.
 Moreover, each image is also randomly horizontally flipped with a probability of 0.5, thereby making sure potential objects appear on left and right with similar likelihood.

+Data augmentation is important in improving accuracy.
+Augment data with flipping, cropping and color distortion.
+To handle variants in various object sizes and shapes, each training image is randomly sampled by one of the following options:

+- Use the original,
+- Sample a patch with IoU of 0.1, 0.3, 0.5, 0.7 or 0.9,
+- Randomly sample a patch.
+The sampled patch will have an aspect ratio between 1/2 and 2.
+Then it is resized to a fixed size and we flip one-half of the training data.
+- Color distortions.

 ### Loss function